 We believe it is vital to show, even our youngest children, how to stay safe online.
-We place the up most importance on teaching e-safety throughout the curriculum and follow the Wokingham Scheme of Work for computing.
+We place the up most importance on teaching e-safety.
+E-safety is at the heart of our computing curriculum.

 You can find out more about online safety by clicking on the following links:

 Click here for a fact sheet on why parental control help keep your child safe online.

 National Online Safety have worked with tv presenter, Myleen Klass to create online safety videos for parents.